 Reading Terminal Market is one of the top tourist attractions in Philadelphia.
 From a pure photography point of view, there are quite a few great opportunities at Reading Terminal Market.

-First stop is Beiler’s donuts – amazing looking colorful donuts that were made to appear on Instagram!
+The first stop is Beiler’s donuts – amazing looking colorful donuts that were made to appear on Instagram!
 Next up are sweet pretzels.
 These are hardstyle pretzels that have been covered in icing and sprinkles.
 Try Asher’s Chocolates for some nice shots.

 Next up is Philbert – official pig of Reading Terminal Market.
 He is the traditional meeting point at Reading Terminal Market.
 Philbert enjoys getting dressed up and is currently in a relationship with the pig at Pike Place Market in Seattle.